Instructions: Bostitch Finish Tools 107674 User Guide

 THE TOOL MUST CYCLE.

-• Without touching the trigger, press the contact trip against the work surface, then pull the trigger.
+- Press the contact trip against the work surface, without touching the trigger.

 THE TOOL MUST CYCLE.